Huntington's disease: Mechanisms

-Huntingtin protein interacts with over 100 other proteins, and appears to have multiple functions.
-The behavior of the mutated protein (mHtt) is not completely understood, but it is toxic to certain cell types, particularly brain cells.
+Huntingtin protein (HTT) interacts with over 100 other proteins, and appears to have multiple functions.
+The behavior of the mutated protein (mHTT) is not completely understood, but it is toxic to certain cell types, particularly brain cells.
 Early damage is most evident in the subcortical basal ganglia, initially in the striatum, but as the disease progresses, other areas of the brain are also affected, including regions of the cerebral cortex.
 Early symptoms are attributable to functions of the striatum and its cortical connections—namely control over movement, mood, and higher cognitive function.
 DNA methylation also appears to be changed in HD.

 In 2025, scientists affiliated with Harvard and MIT published a study examining the mechanism behind the onset of symptoms.
 They found that the length of the repeated trinucleotide sequence increases with age due to accumulated errors in DNA mismatch repair processes after transcription, and that this becomes toxic once the sequence expands beyond 150 repeats.

+Structure of aggregated huntingtin exon 1 (HTTex1), featuring a 44-residue polyglutamine domain, seen from different perspectives.
+Based on integrative modelling of lab-made aggregates.

 Huntingtin function

-Htt is expressed in all cells, with the highest concentrations found in the brain and testes, and moderate amounts in the liver, heart, and lungs.
-Although its full range of functions is not yet understood, Htt interacts with proteins involved in transcription, cell signaling, and intracellular transport.
-Studies in genetically modified animals have shown that wild-type Htt is essential for embryonic development, as complete absence of the gene results in embryonic death.
-Htt also plays a protective role in mature neurons: it regulates the production of brain-derived neurotrophic factor, supports synaptic vesicular transport and synaptic transmission, controls neuronal gene transcription, and prevents programmed cell death by inhibiting apoptotic enzymes such as caspases.
-In contrast to these protective roles, the mutant form of the protein (mHtt) interferes with the ubiquitin-proteasome system, which promotes caspase activation, contributing to neurodegeneration.
-Increasing the expression of Htt can promote brain cell survival and ameliorate the effects of mHtt, whereas reducing it can exacerbate those effects.
-Accordingly, the disease is thought not to be caused by inadequate expression of Htt, but by a toxic gain-of-function of mHtt in the body.
+HTT is expressed in all cells, with the highest concentrations found in the brain and testes, and moderate amounts in the liver, heart, and lungs.
+Although its full range of functions is not yet understood, HTT interacts with proteins involved in transcription, cell signaling, and intracellular transport.
+Studies in genetically modified animals have shown that wild-type HTT is essential for embryonic development, as complete absence of the gene results in embryonic death.
+HTT also plays a protective role in mature neurons: it regulates the production of brain-derived neurotrophic factor, supports synaptic vesicular transport and synaptic transmission, controls neuronal gene transcription, and prevents programmed cell death by inhibiting apoptotic enzymes such as caspases.
+In contrast to these protective roles, the mutant form of the protein (mHTT) interferes with the ubiquitin-proteasome system, which promotes caspase activation, contributing to neurodegeneration.
+Increasing the expression of HTT can promote brain cell survival and ameliorate the effects of mHTT, whereas reducing it can exacerbate those effects.
+Accordingly, the disease is thought not to be caused by inadequate expression of HTT, but by a toxic gain-of-function of mHTT in the body.
 The mutant protein is expressed throughout the body and associated with abnormalities in peripheral tissues outside of the brain, which can include muscle atrophy, cardiac failure, impaired glucose tolerance, weight loss, osteoporosis, and testicular atrophy.